karlhorky/talk-notes/2015-09-24-valley-in-berlin.md

   - this will happen faster than ever due to globalization
 - large talent cost advantages in Berlin
 - the success will bring greater investment

+### Expansive Ventures' Role

+- founded with a global vision
+- focused on top founders
+- lead large early rounds
+- provide a global network of support